SynBioDex/Experimental-Data-Connector/README.md

 The Xperimental Data Connector (XDC) is a Python package that links excel2sbol and excel2flapjack, interlink the resulting data, and upload it to synbiohub and flapjack.

+This branch is only used to generate an Excel sheet for experiments.
+It does this by taking the cartesian product of the options selected to generate an experiment that covers all possible variations of the experiment.